forrest79/phpgsql/readme.md

 - performance - test foreach vs. array_walk vs. array_map and use the best
 - better handle Fluent <-> QueryBuilder - can use own Fluent and own QueryBuilder?
 On Fluent just needed public constants?
+- create column data types service, that will use data type cache and that will handle rebuild cache on devel?
+Just once per request?
+Can call (optionable) pg_field_type if type is not in cache?
 - better docs (now see tests)